 Limited biological samples (e.g. frozen/formaldehyde-fixed tissues and/or splenocytes) from this animal model may be provided if requested by the successful applicants.
 Detail of requirement and preparation will be discussed and agreed prior the start of the experiment.

 A typical experiment is as shown below.

 Annex II

 Evaluation criteria & process

-Selection procedure involves the assessment of the following criteria:
+Selection procedure involves the assessment of the following criteria, against data specific to the vaccine candidate being considered for the call:

-A. Go /no go criteria
+A. Go /no go criteria: